ceph/ceph/doc/radosgw/barbican.rst

 can be used in any `SSE-KMS`_ request.

 This newly created key is not accessible by user ``rgwcrypt-user``.
 This privilege must be added with an ACL.
+See `How to Set/Replace ACL`_ for more details.

 Example request (assuming that the Keystone id of ``rgwcrypt-user`` is ``906aa90bd8a946c89cdff80d0869460f``)::